solo-io/workshops/gloo/gloo/README.md

 EOF
 ```

-To verfiy that Gloo is routing to the two diffrent Uptreams (50% taffic each), run the following command, you should be able to see v1 and v2 as a response from service echo-v1 and echo-v2 respectivly:
+To check that Gloo is routing to the two different Upstreams (50% traffic each), run the following command, you should be able to see v1 and v2 as a response from service echo-v1 and echo-v2:

 ```bash
 curl -s -L $(glooctl proxy url)
 ```

 ## Lab 2: Security
-In this chapter we will explore some Gloo features related to security.
+In this chapter, we will explore some Gloo features related to security.

 ### Network Encryption - Server TLS